prisma-labs/graphqlgen/README.md

 - **🚀 Schema-first:**: Based on your GraphQL schema (SDL) & model definitions
 - **🤝 Type-safe:** Type-safe mapping between your GraphQL schema and resolvers, input arguments and models
-- **♻️ Codegeneration & scaffolding workflows:** Minimal boilerplate and easy to evolve your GraphQL schema
+- **♻️ Codegen & scaffolding workflows:** Minimal boilerplate and easy to evolve your GraphQL schema

 ## Motivation